Insights

 Accelerate page creation.
 Gradial agents create or update AEM pages from Figma, briefs, tickets, or approved copy using existing core and custom components, Content Fragments, and Experience Fragments.
 Exact image placement, URL governance, and structural consistency are handled automatically.
 This reduces manual author workload and gets campaigns live faster.

 Execute bulk updates safely.
-When safety information changes, Gradial agents identify affected pages, update ISI blocks or structured content at scale, save AEM versions before edits, execute changes within Launch to avoid author conflicts, and preserve inheritance where appropriate.
+When safety information changes, or a prescription medication is approved for a new indication, Gradial agents identify affected pages, update ISI blocks or structured content at scale, save AEM versions before edits, execute changes within Launch to avoid author conflicts, and preserve inheritance where appropriate.
 What once took weeks can be completed in days, with full auditability intact.

 Embed compliance and accessibility.
 Gradial agents enforce brand language guardrails, WCAG 2.2 accessibility standards, metadata governance, and structural component validation.
 By flagging issues before publishing, teams reduce MLR friction and minimize the rework cycles that consume launch timelines.
 Governance runs automatically, 100% of the time, not sampled occasionally.